saraarklint/mastermind/README.md

 This does not that tell us that Knuth's algorithm isn't optimal in dimensions where it uses more than $N$ guesses.
 It just tells us that in those dimensions, it might not be optimal.

-### Notes and comments on my implementation of Knuth's algorithm
+### Notes and comments on my first implementation of Knuth's algorithm
+The first implementation `mami.py` uses lists to represent codes (hidden codes and guesses).

 * The function `calculate_key` implements $\kappa$ specified above: it returns the *key* (number of black and white key pegs) given a *hidden code* and a *guess*.
 For debugging and for the fun of it, I've turned it into a game where you play generalized Mastermind as codebreaker against the computer (with a randomized hidden code).
 Run `mami_playgame.py` to play it.